Small Turntable for Buckfastleigh

 Whilst only able to accommodate engines up to 15' 3" wheelbase it was still felt that the turntable could be of use in future plans for the site.
 Of the resident steam engines at Buckfastleigh, 1369, 'Errol Lonsdale', 'Sapper', 'Glendower', 'Ashley', 'Lady Angela', Hams Hall No 4, 'Carnarvon' and the Beattie Well Tank are all short enough to use the table.
 Of the diesel shunters 04 No 11216, Yorkie LO52, and the 0-4-0 Fowler and 0-4-0 Ruston are also small enough.
 And, of course, all the short wheelbase box vans on the line would also fit easily.

-Since this article was written in 2001 Hams Hall No 4, the Beattie Well Tank, 'Sapper' and 'Errol Lonsdale' have left the SDR.
+Since this article was written in 2001 Hams Hall No 4, the Beattie Well Tank, the Ruston, 'Sapper' and 'Errol Lonsdale' have left the SDR.

 The thinking behind the acquisition is that the table could be incorporated into a new engine shed design as part of the site development and which could open up many new possibilities for the design of any new shed.
 Only the larger engines would then need to use the main facility which would be a traditional straight shed, probably of two roads.